mattvenn/aerial-photography/lesson-plan.md

 ## Introduction : 10 minutes

-Explain to the children that we're going to build an aerial photography platform to take photos from 20 meters up in the air.
+Explain to the children that we're going to build an aerial photography platform to take photos from 20 metres up in the air.
 We need their help to get it to work.

 Q: What do we need to make this happen?